PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 intrinsic value, it got acquired because Flipkart thinks that it's assembling its own version of the Avengers against the big bad Amazon, except none of them have superpowers and Amazon has a lot of cash.

-All in all, these arguments combined sound suspiciously like a *this are just how things are* argument.
+All in all, these arguments combined sound suspiciously like a *this is just how things are* argument.
 Maybe the next time you're standing in a huge line at an old-style, inefficiently run government office, think of the guy behind the counter as being underpaid and deserving of your bribe money, and the office as having their own distinct identity and style of running things.